-Five years ago, I was a sad human being.
+I used to be a sad human being.

 Had I continued on the same path, I’d probably be dead or in jail by now.
 But I’m not.

-Just five years later, I am sober, a military veteran, a college graduate, and an author.
-I’m in a relationship that brings me happiness.
-I’m in a position to be an inspiration to others and I’m very optimistic about my future.
+Today, I’m sober, retired professional boxer, a military veteran, a college graduate, and an author.
+I’m in a relationship that brings me happiness, and I make multiple six figures from my writing and speaking.

 You have to admit your life is fucked up.

-We all want to believe that we have things under control, and that we’re just going through a temporary rough patch.
-But in all actuality, we’re living by the wrong principles, our values are destructive, and our habits are counterproductive.
+We all want to believe that we have things under control and that we’re just going through a temporary rough patch.

 When I kept getting “surprised” by bills and needed to borrow money, I thought I was just unlucky.

 When I kept getting into stupid drunken fights, I thought people were just too sensitive.

 To outsiders, it was obvious that I had some serious problems that I needed to take care of.
 This is equally obvious to me looking back now.
 But for the longest time, I refused to admit it to myself.

 That’s why I wasn’t making any progress in life: